Yendri-Kilauan/Telco_Customer_Churn/README.md

 streamlit run app3.py   #RandomForestClassifier

-Open your browser and go to http://localhost:8501
+Open your browser and go to : http://localhost:8501

 VI.
+How to run FASTAPI
+Navigate to the src directory and run the FastAPI app cd FastAPI, cd source_code

+run app.py   #Running at Visual Studio

+Open your browser and go to : http://127.0.0.1:8000

+Testing input : Open your browser and go to : http://127.0.0.1:8000/docs

+VII.
 Conclusion

 This project demonstrates an end-to-end machine learning workflow, from data analysis to model deployment.
 #The use of Docker ensures that the application can be easily deployed and scaled.
 (Sedang Progress)